roberttkach/navigator/Renaming.md

 - Audit adapter-layer gateway helpers (e.g., `do_edit_text`, `reply_for_send`) and select concise replacements that respect the single-word rule.
 - Extend presenter-facing protocols (e.g., `send_media`) to the new single-word vocabulary established for the gateway.
 - Continue migrating dependency-injection providers and application use-case locals (e.g., `history_repo`, `to_delete`) away from snake_case once core gateway flows stabilise.
+- Align tail orchestration helpers with the inline vocabulary by renaming locals such as `base_msg`/`ids_to_del`/`last_entry` to concise single-word alternatives after the new inline strategy API settles.

 ## Gateway Renaming Plan